huizhao0804z/huizhao0804z.github.io/index.md

 # Welcome to Hui's World

-You can use the [editor on GitHub](https://github.com/huizhao0804z/huizhao0804z.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## About Me
 Ph.D. student, Interdisciplinary Ecology\
 School of Natural Resources and Environment\
 Fort Lauderdale Research and Education Center/IFAS\
 University of Florida

 ## Research
 Resilience and sustainablity of urban agriculture